darklang/docs/docs/reference/framework/datastores.md

 DB::query allows taking a datastore and a block filter.
 Note that this does not check every value in the table but rather is optimized to find data with indexes.
-Errors at compile-time if Dark's compiler does not yet support the code in question (please let us know when you hit this, and which function you wanted to use!)
+Errors at compile-time if Darklang's compiler does not yet support the code in question (please let us know when you hit this, and which function you wanted to use!)